org-Stupefy/Victoria/README.md

 ## Getting Started
 Visual Studio 2017 or 2019 is recommended, Victoria is officially untested on other development environments.

-Start by cloning the repository with `git clone --recursive https://github.com/org-Stupefy/Victoria`.
+Start by cloning the repository with `git clone --recursive https://github.com/org-Stupefy/Victoria.git`

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

+You can view the project status here [Status](/Resources/Branding/results.md)
 ![build](https://github.com/org-Stupefy/Victoria/workflows/build/badge.svg)